chadblack/2022ELA/assignments.md

   my source.[^1]

-* Identify one of the Questions or Themes raised in earlier weeks that one of the assigned readings helps to answer.
-Then explain why you think this source sheds light on this specific question.
+* Identify one of the Questions or Themes raised in earlier weeks that one of the assigned readings from **this week** relates to.
+Then explain why you think this source sheds light on this specific question or theme.

-* Connect at least one of the readings to the lectures from the week they were assigned.
+* Connect at least one of the readings from **this week**  to the lectures from the week they were assigned.
 How do the readings complement or contradict or expand on topics discussed in class?